-In this article, we explores an interesting case that reached a conclusion at the end of last year, which illustrates some of the challenges.
+In this article, we explore an interesting case that reached a conclusion at the end of last year, which illustrates some of the challenges and whether a person can use confidential information obtained during employment?
 Although the case relates to a self-employed consultant, the same issues apply in respect of employees.

 The case concerned a consultant who had initially worked with one company developing mosquito nets and then moved to another company where he was involved in the development of competing mosquito nets.
 The consultant used certain recipes and test results that he had access to in his first role to assist him in developing products for the new company.

 Although the consultant was engaged by the first company for over five years and was paid substantial fees in this role, there was no written consultancy agreement in place.
 However, the court had no difficulty in finding that an obligation of confidentiality was an express term of the verbal contract.
 Even if it wasn’t an express term, the judge said that he would imply one in any event as it was necessary and obvious that there was an intention for an obligation of confidentiality to exist in relation to the relevant information.